 Great new hosta for this season!

 Since our first year of business in 1996, we have been offering several hundred varieties of Hosta each season.
-The 2020 season is no different.
+This season is no different.

 Now, with over 500 hosta selections displayed among our perennial gardens, you are sure to find a few to add to your collection.

 Each year, a few dozen more selections are added to our expansive inventory list.
 This year is no exception.
 Come see for yourself.

 This is Keith's very favorite hosta.
 Mostly, because the leaf coloration looks so fake during it's peak month of June, as if an artist sat in the garden and painted the vibrant colors directly on the leaves.